mrcryostat/websites/storage_redirect/guide/tutorial.md

 To ExampleSocial, the `tmp` folder does not exist, so sharing will fail.

-To solve this problem, we need to create a "Accessible folder"-"Other application folder" rule.
+To solve this problem, we need to create a "Accessible folder" - "Other application folder" rule.

 ```
 Source app: ExampleApp